 New Prague is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, New Prague’s overall crime rate is lower than average for the country.

-The population of New Prague is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.40% of adults in New Prague have a bachelor's degree or even advanced degree.
+In terms of college education, New Prague is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.75% of adults in New Prague have a college degree.

 The people who call New Prague home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Prague residents report their race to be White, followed by Native American.
+The greatest number of New Prague residents report their race to be White, followed by Asian.
 Important ancestries of people in New Prague include Czech, Irish, Norwegian, and Swedish.